reazon-research/openarm_isaaclab_example_code/README.md

 isaaclab.bat -p -m tensorboard.main --logdir=logs
 ```

-And open the search engine and go to `http://localhost:6006/`
+And open the google and go to `http://localhost:6006/`